 First and foremost, a lot of us dreamers who have Ladakh on their bucket list are often hesitant given the budgetary constraints.
 A Ladakh road trip requires a huge commitment in terms of the number of days required to enjoy the place truly.
 Now, with longer the duration of any trip, the expenses are bound to add up.

 With public transport – you have multiple options in terms of comfort.
 These range from luxury to local/non-AC buses – and you can fit your budget into your travel plans.
-With the biggest hurdle behind you – it becomes easier to focus on truly enjoying the valley
+With the biggest hurdle behind you – it becomes easier to focus on truly enjoying the trip in the Himalayas.

 2. You meet new people